 Pace Brantley Preparatory School has been changing lives for over 50 years.
 Students often come to us with a lack of confidence and low self esteem.
 After being at Pace, a new learning experience begins.
 They soon become happy, self assured individuals who excel academically and socially.

 Pace Brantley serves students whose priority need stems from academic difficulties.
-Our focus is to work with students having diagnosed disabilities such as:
+Our focus is working with students diagnosed with disorders such as:

 - Specific Learning Disabilities (SLD)

 - Dyslexia (Reading Disorder)